hifromkevin/pb-challenge/README.md

 ## Requirements:
  - Node (Tested using Node v11.13.0, but any modern version should work)

+## Decision:
+I coded this application in vanilla Javascript.
+My reasoning is to fulfill the requirement "As much as possible, stick to vanilla JavaScript for DOM manipulation".
+My default method would have been to utilize React, in that I could use the built-in onClick method, as well as re-render my application when state is updated.

 ## To Begin:
  - Locate the root folder with your terminal
  - Enter 'npm install' for dependencies